 5. Energy Vampire

 You emotionally drain yourself.
 Then you become so needy that you suck the emotional energy out of others.
-The Ego dominates your thoughts and behaviors.
-It doesn’t matter which personality type you are.
-Your inner critic turns up the volume on negative self-talk.
+The Ego dominates your thoughts.
+It doesn’t matter which personality type you are; the inner critic turns up negative self-talk volume.
 You feel entitled to anything that you want because you want it.

 The victim purposely lives in the past.
 The pick the events where they were a victim, then pull that negative energy with them into the present.